 Get out your passport because it is time to travel the savanna of Africa!
 You never know who might roar, run, or even slither around.

-are available for visitors two times a day, allowing you to get close to the tallest animals on earth.
+Public giraffe feedings are available for visitors two times a day at 11:00 and 2:00 Monday-Saturday and 12:00 and 3:00 Sunday, allowing you to get close to the tallest animals on earth.
+Tickets are just $4 a person and can be purchased at our front gate or with cash at the feedings.

 The lion, known as the king of the animals, is the second-largest big cat.
 The male lion is easily recognized by its distinctive mane, which makes the lion look larger and more intimidating.
 Also, the thick mane provides protection during fights with other lions.
 Lions spend nearly 20 hours a day resting.
 Female lions, called lionesses, do the majority of the hunting for a group, or pride, of lions because their smaller size makes them swifter and more agile than the males.
 Wildebeest and zebra are the main prey animals for lions in the wild.
 Here at Niabi Zoo, our lions are fed a vitamin-enriched diet of beef as their main food source.